 It also describes how even the most creative, expressive, moving activist forms imaginable—the anti-apartheid singing protests that continue to this day with new targets—need refreshing (or, in this case, zombifying) from time to time.

 It recounts how we found out that the most valuable thing wasn't the media attention this project received, but rather the cohesion it furthered within the community of public-space occupiers in Cape Town.

-It recounts how the thing we felt most driven to do because we'd done it for twenty years—i.e. write fake press releases on behalf of our targets—was not only not necessary in this case, but maybe even counterproductive.
+There wasn't room to recount in the video that the thing we felt most driven to do because we'd done it for twenty years—i.e. write fake press releases on behalf of our targets—was not only not necessary in this case, but maybe even counterproductive.

-It recounts how one of the things we assumed was necessary for a project to even work at all—a reveal press release—in this case simply wasn't.
+There also wasn't room to tell how one of the things we assumed was necessary for a project to even work at all—a reveal press release—in this case simply wasn't.